Why did you want to write this book?

 What kind of research did you do for this book?

 While the characters and events are imaginative, the emotional experiences in Nora’s life regarding her marriage, mothering, teaching and therapy were very familiar to me—they held the emotional truths of my body, my heart.
-I also spent hours and hours researching trauma and the brain, as well as interviewing psychiatrists and other survivors of abuse.
+I also spent decades researching trauma and the brain, as well as interviewing psychiatrists and other survivors of abuse.

 You’ve mentioned that writing this book took you over a decade.
 Can you talk about that?

 Trusting my writing enough to make it public was one of the greatest dares of my life—for many reasons.
 I wrote a little about that here: https://annamquinn.com/2017/04/28/393.